 Is it worth to spend on binoculars lens coating?

 Antireflective coatings are indispensable to maximize light transmission binoculars, telescopes or microscopes.
-Coatings compensate for the reflection loss on a glass surface and reduce the refraction of the light beam in an optical system.
+Coatings reduce the reflection loss on a glass surface and minimize the refraction of the light beam in an optical system to increase the brightness of the projected image.